Sathya-github-del/Simple-blog/README.md

 # Simple-blog
-This is an end to end project.
+This is an end of project.